maths/moodle-qtype_stack/doc/en/CAS/Optimising_Maxima.md

 ## Compiled Lisp ##

-[Maxima](../CAS/Maxima.md) can be run with a number of Lisp implementations.
+[Maxima](../CAS/Maxima.md) can be run with a number of different [lisp implementations](http://maxima-project.org/wiki/index.php?title=Lisp_implementations).
 Although CLISP is the most portable -- due to being interpreted -- other lisps can give faster execution.

 [Maxima](../CAS/Maxima.md) can be compiled with one or more of 4 LISP implementations;
 [CLISP](http://en.wikipedia.org/wiki/CLISP) , [CMUCL](http://en.wikipedia.org/wiki/CMU_Common_Lisp),
-GCL and SBCL.
+[GCL](http://www.gnu.org/software/gcl/) and [SBCL](http://http://www.sbcl.org/).
 Of the four, CLISP is the most portable, but is also by far the slowest due to its being the only LISP interpreter.
 Using [Maxima](../CAS/Maxima.md) compiled with CMUCL, GCL or SBCL will generally give much better performance.

 ## Preloading ##